From 50 Minutes to One Command. 220 Times.

-I built a pipeline that ships Bible reading plans on YouVersion in 1 second instead of 50 minutes - and turned those plans into a top-of-funnel acquisition channel that feeds HelloBible.
+I built a pipeline that translates, assembles, and publishes Bible reading plans on YouVersion.
+What used to take 50 minutes of manual work per plan now takes about a minute of review and one click to publish.
 220 plans shipped, an undocumented API reverse-engineered, an entire publishing-to-acquisition loop automated.

 The friction I found